Safeguarding

 The Chair of Governors is: Mr Mark Thompson

-The Designated Safeguarding Lead for Child Protection is: Mrs Joanne Starkey
+The Designated Safeguarding Lead for Child Protection is: Mrs Jane Griffin

 Those trained to provide cover for the role of Designated Safeguarding Lead are: Mrs Maria Reichinger and Miss Kirsty Palmer